Twint-AG/sdk/resources/docs/authentication.rst

 Ensuring connectivity
 =====================

-Now that the certificate is trustworthy enough to use it with the TWINT API, use the ``checkSystemStatus`` method provided by the SDK to ensure that the certificate is correctly configured and that the TWINT API is reachable.
+Now that the certificate is trustworthy enough to use it with the TWINT API, use the |method-client-check-system-status|
+method provided by the SDK to ensure that the certificate is correctly configured and that the TWINT API is reachable.

 .. literalinclude:: _examples/certificate-trust-connectivity.example.php
     :language: PHP